juliagoolia28/qlabfmripipe/creating_inscanner_eventfiles.md

 -Repeat for the VSL folder
  - Adding to the same output_behavioral file
  - Open the subject’s first visual.csv file
- - Column F identifies whether they began with random ‘R’ or structured ‘S’
+ - Column F identifies whether they began with random ‘R’, structured ‘S’, or blank 'B'
  - Column A identifies whether they began with images (e.g. Alien9) or letters (e.g.D) **Important Note**: Be sure that spelling is consistent for trial_type.
 The following should always be used, should never be pluralized, and should be spelled correctly:
    - tone